DiRAC-Training/DiRAC-software-engineering/_episodes/02-functions-and-classes.md

 - Some general health measurements
 - Measurements of the trial outcome indicator

-Using the data structures we've seen so far, we might implement this using a dictionary for each patient - so all of our patients would be represented in a list of dictionaries:
+Using the data structures we've seen so far, we might implement this using a dictionary for each patient, so all of our patients would be represented in a list of dictionaries:

 ~~~ python
 alice = {